LeonardoDilecce/T.H.A.E.L.Y.X/SECURITY.md

 ## Thank You

-We appreciate your help in keeping **Mission T.H.A.E.L.Y.X** secure and reliable.
+We appreciate your help in keeping **T.H.A.E.L.Y.X** secure and reliable.
 Your contributions make the project stronger for everyone.